Universal chaotic dynamics from Krylov space: Krylov approach in ensemble average

-As explain in the main text, to construct the Krylov space of the maximally entangled state $\ket0$, we can consider non-degenerate spectrum $\ke{E_p}_{0\leq p\leq L-1}$.
+Here we give the formal expressions of the transition probability and the Krylov complexity in the ensemble average of Gaussian ensembles.
+As explained in the main text, to construct the Krylov space of the maximally entangled state $\ket0$, we can consider non-degenerate spectrum $\ke{E_p}_{0\leq p\leq L-1}$.
 The Krylov space is spanned by the states $\L^n\ket0$ for $0\leq n\leq L-1$.
 The components of the $n$-th state on the energy basis of $\L$ are the $n$-th rows of the Vandermonde matrix